adam-dpg/gradle-plugin/README.md

 # Prototype Snyk Plugin for Gradle

 [This project](https://github.com/adam-dpg/snyk-gradle-plugin/) contains a proposed Snyk Gradle plugin that re-implements the existing plugin in Kotlin.

+Benefits
-It is compatible with the Gradle build and configuration caches, so it is faster.
+* compatible with the Gradle build and configuration caches

-It has more options for configuration.
+* more options for configuration
+* validates the Snyk CLI checksum

+## Getting started

 To use it, add [Jitpack as a plugin repository](https://jitpack.io/#adam-dpg/gradle-plugin), for example, with centralized repository definitions;